Klopp praises Minamino's 'outstanding' Liverpool debut

 A January arrival from Salzburg, Minamino started for a youthful Liverpool in the victory at Anfield.

-Klopp liked what he saw from the 24 year-old Japan international as Curtis Jones' 71st-minute stunner put the European champion into the fourth round.
+Klopp liked what he saw from the 24-year-old Japan international as Curtis Jones' 71st-minute stunner put the European champions into the fourth round.

+"Super.
+Outstanding.
+Exactly the player we wanted, exactly the player we wished for," he told a news conference.

 "It was a nice add on to have Alex Oxlade-Chamberlain back because he looked pretty lively when he came on, trains only two days now and that's why he didn't start.